-Tapioca pudding is one of those dishes that everyone has had at least once, regardless of where they live.
-However, with a truly staggering number of ethnic preparations worldwide, it can be challenging to find the right one for you.
+However, this is one of those dishes everyone has had at least once, regardless of where they live.
+With a truly staggering number of ethnic preparations worldwide, there are so many variations of this simple dessert.

 Jump to: